psc0628/DM-OSVP/VPP_simulation/README.md

 1. Run with mode = 1 (ViewPlanning).
 Note the first-time running will generate gournd truth images, which takes some time.
 2. Input object names that you want to test and -1.
 3. For ["One-2-3-45++"](https://sudo-ai-3d.github.io/One2345plus_page/), Follow the instructions in the Console to obatin the generated mesh, as they have only demo.
-4. Check the folders in the repository: instantngp_scripts, Mesh_scripts, PRVNet_scripts for supporting functions.
+4. Check the folders in the repository: Instantngp_scripts, Mesh_scripts, PRVNet_scripts for supporting functions.

 Change use_gt_mesh to 1 in DefaultConfiguration.yaml to enable gournd truth covering ablation.
 Change 2138-2150 lines in main.cpp for different methods and init_views (default run our method).